 Pay-slips calendar may "synchronous" or "asynchronous" Employers have two options for processing pay slips: registering the variable data (attendance, absence, overtime, etc.) of each month in the corresponding pay-slip (e.g.: the pay-slip of September reports the data of September) or in the following one (e.g.: the pay-slip of September reports the data of August).
-We refer to the former as to the "Synchronous calendar" and to the latter as to the "Asynchronous calendar": Synchronous calendar Asynchronous calendar The Company shall provide us with the variable data of the month before by the 3 rd day of each month; the salary shall be paid by the 10 th day of the month after.
-The Company shall provide us with the variable data by the 12 th day of each month; the salary shall be paid by the 27 th day of the same month (on the basis of a standard behaviour for the hiring month; on the basis of the data related to the previous month in the ordinary process).
+We refer to the former as to the "Synchronous calendar" and to the latter as to the "Asynchronous calendar": Synchronous calendar Asynchronous calendar The Company shall provide us with the variable data by the 12 th day of each month; the salary shall be paid by the 27 th day of the same month (on the basis of a standard behaviour for the hiring month; on the basis of the data related to the previous month in the ordinary process).
+The Company shall provide us with the variable data of the month before by the 3 rd day of each month; the salary shall be paid by the 10 th day of the month after.
 E.g.: The September pay slip shall be drawn up by October 6; The salary of September shall be paid by October 10.
 The variable data concerning September shall be registered in the payslip related to the salary of September.
 E.g.: The September pay slip shall be drawn up by September 25; The salary of September shall be paid by September 27.
 The variable data thereby registered are related to August.
 Other papers